-- You and your family: You are always central to any decision taken by the team.
+- User and their family: A patient is always central to any decision taken by the team.

 - Rehabilitation doctors: They design and track therapies as a mediator.
-That is, they will be a bridge between you and other specialists
+That is, they will be a bridge between the user and other specialists

-- Psychologists: They assess your psychological attributes with specific tests and provide counseling.
+- Psychologists: They assess the psychological attributes with specific tests and provide counseling.

-- Trained nurses: They look after your care from the day of admission to discharge.
+- Trained nurses: They look after one’s care from the day of admission to discharge.

-- Physical therapists who teach you specific exercises and physical training.
+- Physical therapists who teach the specific exercises and physical training.

 - Occupational therapists teach life skills needed for performing daily tasks.

-- Dietitians: They help you plan a healthy meal that meets your dietary requirements.
+- Dietitians: They help the user plan a healthy meal that meets their dietary requirements.

-Moreover, other professionals may also work with you.
-Of course, this depends on your rehab program and facilities available in the centers,
+Moreover, other professionals may also work with the patient.
+Of course, this depends on the rehab program and facilities available in the centers,

-Addiction is not just your problem.
-At the same time, your family and the community all bear the brunt at some levels.
+Addiction is not just the user’s problem.
+At the same time, the family and the community all bear the brunt at some levels.
 This can be explicitly or implicitly.
-Therefore, if you or anyone in your family has an addiction problem, do not hold back.
+Therefore, if anyonehas an addiction problem, hey should not hold back.

-Come out for help and discover how you will find it from every corner.
-For more on Suboxone addiction treatment, click here and connect to a detox or rehab center near you.
+Come out for help and discover how one will find it from every corner.
+For more on Suboxone addiction treatment, click here and connect to a detox or rehab center nearby.